OneZerooo0/docs/src/en/monolith/shipyard/ship_guidelines.md

 * External access (no dock, only external !
 * No IFF console <!-- todo adjust iff system for ADS -->

+Suggestions for External Access: Use an airlock armored up by a blast door, potentially multiple airlocks.
+Use buttons to control the blast door from the inside.

 *Armaments*
 * Curio weapon set
 * Heavy armor (plastitanium/nanolaminate)